 Legionella is a bacteria that causes a type of pneumonia called Legionellosis.
 It is commonly found in water sources, including lakes, rivers, streams, groundwater, thermal lagoons, and habitats such as soils and mud.
 To exist, Legionella obtains nutrients by invading other microorganisms such as algae, protozoa and other bacteria.

-Cooling Water Systems and Warm Water Systems must be operated and maintained in accordance with the Public and Environmental Health (Legionella) Regulations 2008, the Guidelines for the Control of Legionella and the Australian and New Zealand Standards (AS/NZS 3666) to ensure that correct commissioning/decommissioning procedures, decontamination procedures, setup, plans, manuals, maintenance, log books and record keeping are maintained.
+Cooling Water Systems and Warm Water Systems must be operated and maintained in accordance with the South Australian Public Health (Legionella) Regulations 2013, the Guidelines for the Control of Legionella and the Australian and New Zealand Standards (AS/NZS 3666) to ensure that correct commissioning/decommissioning procedures, decontamination procedures, setup, plans, manuals, maintenance, log books and record keeping are maintained.